Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 3,300 m / 10,827 ft Campsite Elevation

-From wherever we pick you up, you'll board our private transportation that’ll take you to the place known as Piscacucho, KM 82, which is the starting point of the hike.
-There, our cook will prepare your first breakfast while you organize your backpack and last bits needed for the trek.
-Then, you’ll meet the entire trekking team that’ll accompany you along this exciting adventure and will guarantee you some unforgettable memories in the middle of the sacred mountains of Cusco.
-Please be sure to take your original passport with you to enter the Inca Trail — if you forget this, there’s no way you can enter the route.
+From wherever we pick you up, our private transport will take you to Piscacucho, KM 82, the starting point of the trek.
+Here, you’ll taste your first breakfast made by our chef while you organize your backpack and the last bits needed for the trek.
+You will also meet the entire trekking team, who will accompany you along this adventure and sacred trail.
+They’ll guarantee that your journey is filled with many unforgettable memories.
+Please, bring your original passport to enter the Inca Trail.
+Without it, you will not be able to access the route.

-Now, we must pass through the checkpoint and start the ultimate Inca experience in Peru!
+After that, we must pass through the checkpoint and start the ultimate Inca experience in Peru!

 Day 02